SAML-Toolkits/php-saml/README.md

 This 2.0 version has a new library.
 The toolkit is still compatible.

-The old code that you used in order to add SAML support gonna continue working with minor changes.
+The old code that you used in order to add SAML support will continue working with minor changes.
 You only need to load the files of the `lib/Saml` folder.
 (notice that the `compatibility.php` file do that).